These common documents require particular caution when executed:

 However, the person providing the document copy can make a written statement attesting that the copy is a true reproduction of the original, and then have their signature notarized on that statement, which can be written upon or attached to the copy.

-Last Will and Testament This vitally important document dictates your wishes regarding your personal affairs and estate after your death.
+This vitally important document dictates your wishes regarding your personal affairs and estate after your death.
 Again, this document is much too important to entrust to some store-bought, generic form.
 Many attorneys will prepare a simple will at a reasonable cost, and it's well worth it to ensure your wishes are carried out.
-If you die without a will, the state will determine what happens to the assets you spent a lifetime building, and it may not be in the way you would have wanted.
+If you die without a will, the Probate Court will determine what happens to the assets you spent a lifetime building, and it may not be in the way you would have wanted.
 In Ohio, Last Wills are not notarized; they are only witnessed by two non-family, totally disinterested persons.
 The witness signatures may be notarized if desired.

 This is a Homeland Security form required by all employers to confirm identification documents, and to verify the employee's right to work in the U.S. Some out-of-state employers request this form be notarized for their remote Ohio employees.